-Walls Torres Group (WTG) is a management consulting firm that combines dedicated client service with world-class expertise to facilitate positive change in organizations that aspire to excellence.
-Since 2004, we have been called upon to help nonprofit organizations, academic institutions, and other enterprises translate strategic vision into action and to improve overall execution and impact.
-We accomplish that by finding innovative and practical ways to meet formidable challenges, such as developing strategic plans and executing special projects.
+Walls Torres Group (WTG) is a strategic management consulting firm that combines dedicated client service with world-class expertise to facilitate positive change in organizations that aspire to excellence.
+Since 2004, we have been called upon to help leading corporations, philanthropic organizations, academic institutions, and other growth-minded enterprises translate strategic vision into action and improve overall execution and impact.
+We are insight-driven solution-builders, identifying innovative and practical ways to meet formidable challenges, recognizing the critical interaction between strategy, governance and leadership.

-For clients including the Bill & Melinda Gates Foundation, GE, McKinsey, UNCF and Rutgers University, we have helped analyze and evaluate operations, plan and tackle new initiatives, enhance productivity and boost staff competency.
-As a result of our efforts, clients of WTG have experienced increased revenues, achieved significant growth, and enjoyed the confidence and security of sound strategies.
+For clients including the Bill & Melinda Gates Foundation, GE, McKinsey, UNCF and the University of Pennsylvania, we have helped to analyze and evaluate investments, plan and tackle new initiatives, enhance operational efficiency and boost staff competency.
+As a result of our guidance and efforts, clients of WTG have increased net revenues, achieved significant growth, and enjoyed the confidence and security of sound strategies.

-Our skills, experience, and a network of professional alliances rival those at leading management consulting firms, yet we are committed to keeping our services within reach of organizations that might not have the resources to engage our larger peers.
-WTG is dedicated to the principles of responsiveness, professionalism, integrity and client satisfaction; and we meet our clients’ goals on schedule and within budget.
-Walls Torres Group is a certified MBE/WBE, Minority, and Women-Owned Business Enterprise, with the State of New Jersey.
+Our skills, experience, and a network of professional alliances rival those at leading management consulting firms, yet we employ a staffing approach and delivery model that enable us to keep our services within reach of organizations that may not have the resources to engage our larger peers.
+WTG is dedicated to the principles of responsiveness, professionalism, integrity and client satisfaction; and we meet engagement goals on schedule and within budget.
+Walls Torres Group is a certified MBE/WBE, Minority and Woman-owned Business Enterprise, with the State of New Jersey.

-Daria Walls Torres founded Walls Torres Group in 2004 and serves as the firm’s Managing Partner.
-She is an experienced business adviser and a highly sought-after university lecturer.
-Her depth of experience in strategy and operations management enables her to help clients formulate strategic plans, negotiate joint ventures, evaluate potential investments, develop sales and marketing strategies, solve technology problems and build leadership capacity.
-In addition to leading WTG, Daria has served as an adjunct faculty member at the Rutgers University School of Business at Camden (2004-2014), and the Leadership and Communications programs at The Wharton School of Business since 2007.
-For both schools, she has designed and instructed core MBA, executive MBA and undergraduate courses, including Leadership and Communication in Groups, Management Science, Operations Management, Managerial Skills, Advanced Persuasion, and Crisis Management.
+In addition to leading Walls Torres Group, Torres has taught at the Rutgers University School of Business at Camden (2004-2014), and the Leadership and Communications programs at The Wharton School of Business since 2007.
+She has designed and instructed core MBA, executive MBA and undergraduate courses, including Management Science, Operations Management, Managerial Skills, Leadership and Communication in Groups, Advanced Persuasion, and Crisis Management.

-Daria earned a Bachelor of Science in Systems Engineering from the University of Virginia (double major in Economics), a Master's in Systems Engineering from the University of Pennsylvania (specialization in Telecommunications), and an MBA in Operations and Information Management from The Wharton School.
-Both her undergraduate and postgraduate studies were fully funded by merit scholarships and she is a lifetime member of Mensa International.
+Torres earned her Bachelor of Science in Systems Engineering from the University of Virginia with a double major in Economics, a Master's in Systems Engineering from the University of Pennsylvania with a specialization in Telecommunications, and an MBA in Operations and Information Management from The Wharton School, where she was a fully-funded I.W.
+Burnham Fellow and earned Director’s List distinction.

-Daria lives in southern New Jersey and participates actively in her community and church, including service as board member for the University of Virginia IDEA Fund, and previously, the Holland Scholars Program and the Camden Dream Center.
-She also Chairs the Board of Giving Cycle, an innovative experiential philanthropy program for middle school students.
-As a lifetime member of the National Black MBA Association and the National Society of Black Engineers, she has mentored budding professionals in both engineering and business through these affiliations.
-Her spirit of social responsibility was spawned during her youth, while participating actively as a long-term member of the Girl Scouts; and her commitment to servant leadership was reinforced by her selection as a Coca-Cola Scholar and as a Regional Finalist for the White House Fellows Program.
-When not consulting, lecturing or volunteering her time, she enjoys investing time in her family.
+Torres lives in southern New Jersey and participates actively in her community and church, including board service as the Chair of Giving Cycle, an innovative experiential philanthropy program for middle school students, and as an Alumni Trustee of the University of Virginia IDEA Fund, and previously as a Director of the Holland Scholars Program and the Camden Dream Center.
+She is a lifetime member of the Girl Scouts of the USA, the University of Virginia Alumni Association, Mensa International, National Black MBA Association and the National Society of Black Engineers, and has mentored countless budding professionals through these and other valued affiliations.
+Her spirit of social responsibility, commitment to servant leadership, and passion for the alleviation of inequity were all spawned during her youth, reinforced by her selection as a Coca-Cola Scholar, Regional Finalist for the White House Fellows Program, and as the inaugural Executive in Residence for the Philanthropy Network of Greater Philadelphia.
+When not consulting, lecturing or volunteering, she enjoys investing time in her family and friends.